-The purpose of this website is to collect all of my reviews written over the past several years, including more recent ones.
-The key word is collect—the majority of these reviews have not been written expressly for this site, which I only began in 2017 (and let sit dormant for a year before I became a Rotten Tomatoes-approved critic).
-Most of these reviews have been transplanted from another site that is more social media-oriented, and so they may read more like diary entries than properly-formatted reviews.
-I will do my best to take a more polished approach in future.
-What matters are the sentiments, and the ways in which I try to express my approval or disapproval.
+The purpose of this website is to collect all of my reviews written over the past several years, including the most recent ones.
+The key word is collect—many of these reviews have not been written expressly for this site, which I only began in 2017 (and let sit dormant for a year before I became a Rotten Tomatoes-approved critic, which is when I began to treat it as a more serious venture).
+Most of these reviews have been transferred from another site that is more social media-oriented, and so they may read more like diary entries than properly-formatted reviews.
+That being said, I do my best to be as polished and professional as possible.
+What matters most are the sentiments, and the ways in which I try to express my approval or disapproval.
 As the aforementioned site uses star-based ratings, I do the same here—even if I recommend putting more stock in the actual reviews.

 From time to time, I also write for Film Inquiry, an independent film magazine with a talented roster of writers from all corners of the globe.
 Reviews written there will not be re-published here, but I strongly encourage you to read what I have written for them.
 For the past few years, I have covered the Toronto International Film Festival for them, for instance, so if you want the buzz on the big festival hitters, I suggest you take a look!

 Finally, one of the things I value most is constructive feedback and active engagement with my writing.
 Readers have the ability to comment on all reviews here, so if you have a response you want to share publicly, I greatly encourage you to do so!
 You may also visit my Contact page if you wish to share feedback or respond on a more private level.
 I don’t pretend to be one of the best critics out there, and know my writing and analyses can be improved.
 It will always be a continual learning process, but I can only grow and improve with your help.

 Thank you for visiting The Lonely Film Critic and reading my work.
 I cannot tell you how much I appreciate your support.